sisl/EvacuationPOMDP.jl/README.md

-# Prioritizing Emergency Evacuations Using POMDPs: A Case Study of the Afhganistan Evacuation
+# Prioritizing Emergency Evacuations using POMDPs: A Case Study of the Afhganistan Evacuation
 2022 IEEE GHTC Conference Submission.

 Info in Overleaf: